unional/eslint-plugin-harmony/README.md

 ## Usage

-To use the eslint style, extends from one of the following:
+To use the ESLint style, extends from one of the following:

 ```js
 {